 -Dollar Tree tulips aren’t quite as sturdy as Michaels tulips, the blooms fall off fairly easily.
 If they fall off after you’re all done, you can just hot glue them back into place.

--I used the leaves much more sparingly.
-Each stem comes with 3 leaves, and I took off at least a few from every stem.
+-With these flowers, I used the leaves much more sparingly.
+Each stem comes with 3 leaves, so I cut off at least a few from every stem.

 -The ribbon at Dollar Tree is skinnier than the Michaels version, but it still works.
 The back isn’t covered as completely as the original version.